Comparisons12 min read

 User Interface & Ease of Use

-Winner: Canva — marginally, but consistently more polished.
+Winner: Canva — just more polished overall.

 Core Features for Social Media Graphics